Are Trump And U.S. Intelligence Community Headed For A Showdown?

 So does this all end with a bang or a whimper?
 Or not at all?

-Clapper is confident, due to the intelligence community's mission and professionalism, that it will be a "pillar of stability" during the presidential transition.
+Clapper is confident, because of the intelligence community's mission and professionalism, that it will be a "pillar of stability" during the presidential transition.
 We'll find out when the first national security crisis occurs under Trump's watch.
 And if the past is any indication, a crisis (or two or three) will explode soon after he takes the oath of office.